 Consider a different sexually transmitted disease, like gonorrhea.
-Unlike HPV, this STD takes just days (roughly 2 to 5) to develop fully in someone who’s been infected.
+Unlike Hepatitis B, this STD takes just days (roughly 2 to 5) to develop fully in someone who’s been infected.
 Thus, for gonorrhea, it’s better to get tested sooner rather than later.
 If you get tested between two and five days after engaging in sex with an infected partner, the disease is more likely to be visible on a test than if you’d waited weeks or months.

 So, if you’ve been wondering whether you can get an STD from someone who doesn’t have one, the answer is: it’s possible, because it’s possible that they do have one without knowing it.
 And while incubation periods have a lot to do with this, so do symptoms, or, in this case, the lack thereof.

 Here’s why: Another major reason it’s hard to discern whether you or a partner has an STD is because many diseases never present symptoms.
 A sexually transmitted disease that rarely or never shows symptoms is referred to as being “asymptomatic.”
 So, you may be left wondering, “If symptoms never show up in my body, why should I get tested?”
 The skepticism is understandable, but it’s still a dangerous game to play.
 It’s always better to be safe than sorry.
 Any time you’re preparing to have sex with a new partner, both of you should get STD tested first.
 No, you may not show signs or symptoms of an STD, but that’s actually the most important time to check.